A martingale approach to noncommutative stochastic calculus: Introduction

-\begin{rem} A rigorous statement of the condition in \ref{item.bbBcond} is given in Definitions \ref{def.ncmartingale} and \ref{def.tildesemi}.
-It may seem like a strange condition, but many interesting examples satisfy it -- e.g.\ $q$-Brownian motions and classical $n \times n$ Hermitian matrix Brownian motions (Theorem \ref{thm.matBMtilde}).
+\begin{rem} The condition in \ref{item.Mtildecond} may seem strange, but many interesting examples satisfy it, e.g., $q$-Brownian motions and classical $n \times n$ Hermitian matrix Brownian motions (Theorem \ref{thm.matBMtilde}).
 The fact that matrix Brownian motions satisfy this condition has applications to random matrix theory that will be explored in future work. \end{rem}